SchulSportWelten/mautic-cron-commands/README.md

 # Mautic cron commands

-This version of Mautic cron commands tries to adjust the php script by Virgil to a Composer-based Mautic installation on Drupal 8.
+This version of Mautic cron commands tries to adjust the php script by Virgil to a Composer-based Mautic installation on PHP 8.

 <br />
 <br />